 Tradelines are often the subject of rumors, myths, and inaccuracies.
 Since we aim to educate consumers on how tradelines work and how the credit system works, we want to dispel some of these common myths about tradelines.

 Many people immediately discount the idea of using tradelines because they believe the common but misguided myth that tradelines are not legitimate or legal to use.

 The reason this myth exists is that FICO stated in 2008 that the FICO 9 credit score would eliminate the benefits of authorized user tradelines for credit piggybackers by somehow distinguishing between “real” authorized users and those who want to use AU tradelines to build their credit profile.

 However, the Equal Credit Opportunity Act (ECOA) prevents this kind of credit discrimination, and FICO admitted to Congress that this action would illegally violate ECOA.
 As a consequence, FICO was forced to reverse its decision.

 It seems that many people assumed that since the issue of tradelines went all the way to Congress, they must have been banned, but that is not the case.
 On the contrary, Congress actually protected the ability of consumers to use authorized user tradelines.

 This is another myth that originally arose from the FICO controversy in 2008.
 Since FICO claimed that their new credit scoring model would be able to differentiate between traditional authorized users and those trying to “game the system,” many people assumed that this meant AU tradelines wouldn’t work anymore.

-However, as we discussed above, FICO was not legally able to go through with this plan, which means anyone can still take advantage of the benefits of user tradelines.
+However, as we discussed above, FICO was not legally able to go through with this plan, which means anyone can still take advantage of the benefits of being a credit card authorized user.